vkehfdl1/vkehfdl1/README.md

 Hi there 👋 I'm Jeffrey Kim (Dongkyu Kim) and I am open-source enthusiast in the AI field.

-- 🔭 I am making [AutoRAG](https://github.com/Marker-Inc-Korea/AutoRAG), which is RAG AutoML tool.
+- 🔭 I was leader & maker of [AutoRAG](https://github.com/Marker-Inc-Korea/AutoRAG), which is RAG AutoML tool.
+(4.1k+ Github Stars⭐)
 - 🍙 I am co-founder of [Rice-Bobb](https://github.com/RiceBobb) foundation, which is non-commercial open-source foundation in AI field.

 ### [My LinkedIn](https://www.linkedin.com/in/autorag-jeffrey/)